SmartEVSE/SmartEVSE-3/docs/configuration.md

 For further details, please refer to [serkri#215](https://github.com/serkri/SmartEVSE-3/issues/215).

-## Updates include:

-* A new menu item, "SumMains," is now available with a default setting of 600A.
+* The menu item "Capacity" can be set from 10-600A. (sum of all phases)
 * This setting applies only in Smart or Solar mode.
-* Beyond existing limits (Mains, MaxCircuit), the charging current will be controlled to ensure that the total of all Mains phase currents does not exceed the SumMains setting.
+* Beyond existing limits (Mains, MaxCircuit), the charging current will be controlled to ensure that the total of all Mains phase currents does not exceed the Capacity setting.
-* If you are unfamiliar with this setting or do not fall under the applicable regulations, it is advisable to keep the setting at its default value.
+* If you are unfamiliar with this setting or do not fall under the applicable regulations, it is advisable to keep the setting at its default setting. (disabled)

 # Building the firmware
 You can get the latest release off of https://github.com/dingo35/SmartEVSE-3.5/releases, but if you want to build it yourself:
 * Install platformio-core https://docs.platformio.org/en/latest/core/installation/methods/index.html
 * Clone this github project, cd to the smartevse directory where platformio.ini is located
-* Compile firmware.bin: platformio run
+* Compile firmware.bin: `platformio run` (or `pio run`)

-* If your want to give special compiler options, e.g. lower the minimum current to 5A:  PLATFORMIO_BUILD_FLAGS='-DDBG=1 -DMIN_CURRENT=5' pio run
-For versions older than v3.6.0:
+For versions older than v3.6.0, build the spiffs filesystem:
-* Compile spiffs.bin: platformio run -t buildfs
+* Compile spiffs.bin: `platformio run -t buildfs`

-If you are not using the webserver /update endpoint:
+If you are not using the webserver /update endpoint to upload the firmware:
 * Windows users: install USB drivers https://www.silabs.com/de...o-uart-bridge-vcp-drivers
-* Upload via USB configured in platformio.ini: platformio run --target upload
+* Upload (flash) via USB configured in platformio.ini: `platformio run --target upload`
+* Upload spiffs.bin: `platformio run --target uploadfs` (not required for current versions)

 # I think I bricked my SmartEVSE
 Luckily, there are no known instances of people who bricked their SmartEVSE.